jdhitsolutions/PSTypeExtensionTools/README.md

 Add a new type extension such as an Alias or ScriptProperty.

 ### [Export-PSTypeExtension](.\docs\Export-PSTypeExtension.md)
-Export type extensions to a json file.
+Export type extensions to a json or xml file.

 ### [Get-PSType](.\docs\Get-PSType.md)
 Get the type name of an object.